Projeto-Pindorama/teiu/README.md

 - Make it capable of keeping partitions and formatting others (this is *really* important);
-- Network support as an option (eg.: if I want, I can choose to download stages from a FTP and/or a 9P network instead of using what is in the CD);
+- Network support as an option (eg.: if I want, I can choose to download stages from a FTP and/or a 9P network instead of using what is in the CD, like what is made in Slackware);
 - Simple to use and understand;
 - Make it portable — in other words, if any distribution that distributes the system in a different way than Copacabana, they can use Teiú with just a little hacking.